airborne-commando/OPSEC-OSINT-Tools/README.md

 ## In the year 2016, a basket weaving image board used OSINT to pay some supposed terrorist a visit from a govt in Russia resulting in airstrikes.

   - In 2016, during the complex Syrian Civil War, various rebel groups—some with good intentions and others with nefarious motives—sought to overthrow President Assad.
 The chaos allowed terrorist groups to flourish, prompting intervention from the United States and Russia, with the former supporting rebels and the latter aiding Assad.
 An anonymous user on 4chan's Syria General board (SG) claimed that a Syrian rebel group, Jaysh al-Izza, posted a video on YouTube revealing their secret encampment.
 The group, linked to Al-Qaeda, was seen by 4chan users as a target.
 A notable 4chan user, Ivan Sirenko, who had connections with the Russian military, received the coordinates from the 4chan community and tweeted them to the Russian Ministry of Defense.
 This led to an airstrike on the encampment.
 Two months later, the same rebel group posted another video showing a new training camp.
 4chan users once again pinpointed the location using landmarks seen in the video.
-After thorough verification, they sent the coordinates to Ivan, who facilitated another Russian airstrike.[^pezle][^hnthread]
+After thorough verification, they sent the coordinates to Ivan, who facilitated another Russian airstrike.[^“The Time 4Chan Called in an Airstrike.”, uploaded by Pezle][^hnthread]

-UPDATE: Turns out it was a really complex war [^cbsnews] the 4chan got involved in, still keeping this up as a key example however; the main issue is that they exposed their training locations with geographic locations to the internet like complete morons.
+UPDATE: Turns out it was a really complex war [^“Syria’s Civil War Reignites in Dramatic Fashion as Russia Joins Airstrikes on Rebels Who Seized Aleppo.”
+CBS News, 2 Dec.
+2024] the 4chan got involved in, still keeping this up as a key example however; the main issue is that they exposed their training locations with geographic locations to the internet like complete morons.
 Thus bad opsec.

 ## In 2017, Shia LaBeouf had a protest due to Trumps election; this resulted in a basket weaving image board using OSINT and [sky patterns to figure out where a flag is.

 - In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
 Using only the live-stream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
 A local troll then honked his car horn until the sound was picked up on the live-stream, pinpointing the exact location.
-The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.[^vice4chan]
+The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.[^Lamoureux, Mack, and Mack Lamoureux.
+“How 4Chan’s Worst Trolls Pulled off the Heist of the Century.”]

 ## Digital profiling (OSINT profiling).